NGL has state-of-the-art facilities for the appraisal of fine jewelry where you can have an item appraised within an hour, by appointment.

 Bring previous documents

-With the prevalence of loose diamond certification today, there has been a significant rise in false documentation from “labs” with impressive certificates bearing inaccurate information.
+With the trade’s reliance of loose diamond reports, there has been a significant rise in false documentation from “labs” with impressive looking documents bearing inaccurate information.
 When caught soon enough the situation is easy to remedy, but if left uncontested, the terms of acceptance may become an issue.
-Occasionally, a diamond doesn’t match its certification.
+Occasionally, a diamond doesn’t match the report.
 This may be due to human error rather than misrepresentation, but in either case, needs to be addressed.
-Other times, the certification may match the diamond described, but the diamond is graded higher than is actually the case.
-Again, at NGL we try our best to grade to GIA standards and will not “rubber stamp” inaccurate certificates.
+Other times, the report may match the diamond described, but the diamond is graded higher than is actually the case.
+Again, at NGL we try our best to grade to GIA standards and will not “rubber stamp” inaccurate reports.

-We schedule while-you-wait appointments between the hours of 10am and 3pm, Monday through Friday, Pacific time.
-Fees are due upon completion and may be by cash, personal check, or Visa/Mastercard.
+We schedule while-you-wait appointments between the hours of 10am and 2pm, Monday through Friday, Pacific time.
+Fees are due upon completion and may be by cash, personal check, or bankcard.

-Allow from one-half hour per item.
+Allow up to an hour per item.
 Your jewelry will be examined in-lab, returned to you during your appointment time and you will receive the finished appraisal before you leave, unless additional research is required.
-While you are not required to stay during your appointment time (most of our clients shop at Bellevue Square or go to Tully’s across the street) you have the option of waiting in our lobby or watching the gemologist perform the appraisal process.
+While you are not required to stay during your appointment time (most of our clients shop at Bellevue Square or go to Tully’s across the street) you have the option of waiting in our lobby while our gemologists perform the appraisal process.

 Since we take a limited number of appointments each day, advance reservations are required.
 Most of our appointments are scheduled within the upcoming week, but you may also make one far in advance or check that day, in case of cancellations.
 A phone call will tell you what we have available.
 Another option is to schedule an early morning drop-off and afternoon pick-up.
 This allows both you and the appraiser some flexibility while getting the appraisal done in the same day.
 Fees for an appointment follow our rate card.
 Call our office at 425-455-0985 to schedule an appointment.
-We generally accept up to three (3) items on a while-you-wait basis, with a discount for the second and third item.
+We generally accept up to three (3) items on a while-you-wait basis.

 Multiple piece appraisals